KeshavChaurasia/ms-ai-maze-runner/readme.md

-# AI-Powered Maze Navigation with Four-Wheel Robot
+# Maze Navigation with Four-Wheel Robot
-## Academic Robotics Project - Autonomous Navigation Systems
+## Academic Robotics Project - Navigation Systems

-This project implements advanced AI-controlled robot navigation algorithms for autonomous maze solving using Webots robotics simulator.
+This project implements advanced robot navigation algorithms for autonomous maze solving using Webots robotics simulator.
 The system features a sophisticated four-wheel Mecanum drive robot capable of omnidirectional movement, equipped with multiple pathfinding algorithms and comprehensive performance analysis capabilities.

-**Academic Context**: This project demonstrates the integration of classical computer science algorithms with modern robotics systems, showcasing the practical implementation of graph theory, artificial intelligence, and autonomous navigation principles in a controlled maze environment.
+**Academic Context**: This project demonstrates the integration of classical computer science algorithms with modern robotics systems, showcasing the practical implementation of graph theory, and autonomous navigation principles in a controlled maze environment.

 ## Project Overview